-By contrast, my approach recognises formal sitting meditation as an artistic practice in its own.
-Without rejecting its spiritual aim, I claim that understanding meditation as a form of art relieves its load of holiness and esoteric imagery on the one hand, and counterbalances its reduction into mechanistic neurophysiological explanations on the other.
+In contrast with these examples, my work recognises formal sitting meditation as an artistic practice in its own right.
+My research suggests that approaching meditation as an artistic practice opens alternative and more poetic ways for investigating and communicating meditative experiences.
+I claim that understanding meditation as a form of art relieves its load of holiness and esoteric imagery on the one hand, and counterbalances its reduction into mechanistic neurophysiological explanations on the other.

 Kirsi Heimonen & Paula Kramer

-As my contribution to the CARPA 5 colloquium (Teak, August 2017), I further developed this experiment by installing a free meditation room in an auditorium of the Theatre Academy.
-The main instruction given to the participants was to pay attention to the spatial relationships between the meditators, the room, and the objects within the space.
-I am documenting this process by means of photos, journals, and interviews to the visitors.
+As my contribution to the CARPA 5 symposium at the Theatre Academy of Helsinki, I further developed this experiment by installing a meditation room in the conference building, and inviting participants to share silence.
+Throughout these events, I became interested in the silent dialogues generated by the spatial relationships between the meditators, the room, and the objects within the space.
+I documented this process by means of photos, journals, and interviews with the visitors.

 |Year||Autumn term||Spring term|